neurobiology-ut/PHILOW/README.md

 ## License

-Distributed under the terms of the [BSD-3] license, "napari-PHILOW" is free and open source software
+Distributed under the terms of the [GNU GPL v3.0] license, "napari-PHILOW" is free and open source software

 ## Issues